-The Ligue 1 outfit is desperate to sell the France international to strengthen elsewhere, but the 27-year-old is determined to decide his own fate.
+The Ligue 1 outfit are desperate to sell the France international to strengthen elsewhere, but the 27-year-old is determined to decide his own fate

 Out-of-favour Olymique Lyonnais forward Bafetimbi Gomis insists he will not be forced out of the club - even though coach Remi Garde has made it clear that he no longer wants him at the Stade de Gerland.